-My first book in English, Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale, will be published by Chicago Review Press on June 4, 2019.
+My book Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale will be published by Chicago Review Press on June 4, 2019.

 Viking Age Brew brings beer history alive and takes readers on a lavishly illustrated tour of rustic brewhouses fueled by wood and passion.
 Sahti is a Nordic farmhouse ale that is still crafted in accordance with ancient traditions dating back to early medieval times and the Viking Age.
 Sahti is often thought of as a freak among beer styles, but this book demonstrates that a thousand years ago such ales were the norm in northern Europe, before the modern-style hopped beer we drink today reached the masses.
 Viking Age Brew is the first English-language book to describe the tradition, history, and hands-on brewing of this ale.
 Whether you are a brewing virgin or an experienced brewer, the book unlocks the doors to brewing sahti and other ancient ales from medieval times and the Viking Age.

 The book is available wherever English-language books are sold and online for example at Chicago Review Press, Indiebound, Amazon, B&N. In the Nordic countries the book is available for example from Adlibris.